 Industrial centrifuges applications need not be limited by the location or environment being unacceptable for standard machinery.
 Specially designed centrifuges are safe to install in potentially hazardous environments.
 In this article, we discuss various considerations and solutions for the application of centrifuges in dangerous locations.

 An explosion-proof centrifuge is a specially designed and manufactured industrial centrifuge for operating in hazardous locations.
 The possibility of the presence of explosive gases or particles designates specific environments as unsafe.
-A centrifuge that can safely process under such conditions is known as explosion-proof.
+A centrifuge that can safely process under such conditions is classified as explosion-proof.

 Many industrial applications process fluids that have a low flash point and are flammable.
 In other words, liquids that can easily ignite need specially designed equipment to operate safely.
 Within this category of hazardous environments, sub-classifications depend on the type and presence of such flammable materials.

 Authorized governing bodies define specific details on area classifications.
 This UL documentation provides detailed hazardous area classification criteria.

 Class 1 Division 1 areas are classified locations where explosion or fire hazards exist due to the presence of flammable gases, flammable or combustible liquid-produced vapors, combustible dust, or ignitable fibers or flyings.

 The following are typical examples of such explosion-proof centrifuge applications.
 We briefly describe the considerations for centrifuge execution for petroleum refineries.